sugengsuprayogi/lesk-modules/README.md

-L51ESK Modules
+LESK Modules
 ===================
 [![License](https://img.shields.io/badge/licence-GPLv3-brightgreen.svg)](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3))

-This is a fork of the excellent [Caffeinated Modules](https://github.com/caffeinated/modules) with some cutomization to work specifically in the [Laravel Enterprise Web application Starter Kit or L51ESK](https://github.com/sroutier/laravel-5.1-enterprise-starter-kit)
+This is a fork of the excellent [Caffeinated Modules](https://github.com/caffeinated/modules) with some cutomization to work specifically in the [Laravel Enterprise Web application Starter Kit or LESK](https://github.com/sroutier/laravel-5.1-enterprise-starter-kit)

 Caffeinated Modules is a simple package to allow the means to separate your Laravel 5 application out into modules.
 Each module is completely self-contained allowing the ability to simply drop a module in for use.